Please note: this post was written in 2014, so the situation is likely to have changed.

 You should try the local fish.
 Trout (trucha) is especially popular and quite delicious when fried with butter.

 - Crossing the border from Peru we had no problems with immigration officials, but did have to wait for around two hours in the queue.
-It´s easier to travel to Puno first and onwards to
+It's easier to travel to Puno first and onwards to Copacabana from there.

 - Be aware that there are several bus stations in the capital.
-Be careful of dodgy taxis, instead ask somebody where to catch a minibus from.
-It´s cheaper and safer.
+Be careful of dodgy taxis, instead ask a local on the bus where you should catch a minibus from.
+It's cheaper and safer.

 - Copacabana- Hostal Andino B20 per person